What is Blog Bash?

 When is Blog Bash?

-Blog Bash will be held on Thursday, February 26, 2015 from 8 p.m. to midnight at National Harbor, Md.
+Blog Bash will be held in March at CPAC 2016 at National Harbor, Md.

 What happens at Blog Bash?